radiomicsgroup/determine-samples/README.md

 - shell_custom_home_conda

+    Open a shell using the conda enviroment from /nfs/home/clbente.

+- shell_home_conda

-    Open a shell using the conda enviroment from /nfs/home/clbente
+    Open a shell using the conda enviroment from /nfs/home/clbente but using the determined docker image.
 - shell_rtools

     Open a rtools and open the url locally using a browser.

 - train_neuro

-    Custom example using a example code from kaggle
+    Custom example using a example code from kaggle.

-## :dart: Some helpfull agent enviroment variables
+## :dart: Some helpfull agent enviroment variables(This is for the docker containers)

 - DET_ALLOCATION_ID=b54f9618-591e-4700-b119-e1e508f11dce.1